 Generally, the risk to the average traveller to affected countries is small.
 Vaccination is recommended for people who intend to walk, camp or work in heavily forested regions of affected countries between April and October when the ticks are most active.

 In particular, if you stay in areas where there is heavy undergrowth.
 It is also recommended for people who handle material that may be infected by the virus (for example, laboratory workers).

 There is currently no risk from TBE in the UK.
 There have been a few cases of it in the UK but those people contracted it abroad.
 The virus does not pass between people.

-The usual schedule is to have three injections of vaccine.
+The usual schedule is to have three injections (doses) of vaccine.
 The second vaccine is given 1-3 months after the first and the third is given 5-12 months after the second.
 You should have booster doses every three years if you continue to be at risk of infection.
-If immunity is required more quickly, a second dose can be given two weeks after the first dose, which gives slightly less protection than the other schedule.
+If immunity is required more quickly, a second dose can be given two weeks after the first dose, which gives around 90% of the protection compared to the longer schedule.

 The dose for children over the age of 1 year but younger than 16 years is half the adult dose.
 There is a special vaccine preparation for children.
 In the UK, the adult vaccine is called TicoVac® and the children's vaccine is called TicoVac Junior®.